deszczowy/hummingbird/ROADMAP.md

 - frame for full accessible app settings
 - deb packages

+## Version 1.1

+- code split

 ## Backlog

 - start with system
 - database structure description with information in wich version given table and/or field were introduced
+- word count and other statistics
+- timer in fullscreen mode (optionable)
+- using of text-to-speech plugin (?) for adding notes from recordings
+- snapshots of editing history
+- maybe switching to qtquick

 ## Principles